Clinical Psychology Questions:

 Most of the students admitted to the program do have undergraduate degrees in psychology.
 However, we sometimes admit students with degrees in other areas.
 The key is preparation in psychology.
 To be competitive, we require that applicants have at least 15 credit hours of psychology coursework.
 Further, completion of courses in abnormal psychology (or psychopathology) and research methods and/or statistics is strongly recommended.
 Other recommended courses include clinical psychology, developmental psychology, personality theories, physiological psychology, and psychology of diversity.

 Based on the policies set by the College of Graduate Studies at UCF, the minimum GPA is 3.0 out of 4.0 for the last 60 hours of your degree work.
-Competitive students typically present with a GPA much higher than this minimum.
+Competitive students typically present with a GPA of 3.5 or higher.

 We consider a number of factors when selecting students.
 This includes academic performance, letters of recommendation, personal statement, and interview performance.
 Fit is very important to us, we are looking for students who are interested in being trained by psychologists in the scientist-practitioner model.
 Successful applicants to the pre-licensure track exhibit the interpersonal skills and potential to be outstanding therapists, and most have had some clinical experience before applying.
 Successful applicants to the research/thesis track demonstrate the motivation to conduct research and exhibit the potential to develop as outstanding researchers, and most have research experience before entering the program.